fourstix/MCard1802Terminal/README.md

    * Set the Baud rate to 9600
    * Set the Line Ending to "Carriage return"
    * You should see the Terminal Menu followed by the Monitor programs initial response.
-   * If needed, send a blank line, or Carriage return '\r'.
+   * If needed, press enter to send a blank line with a Carriage return
    * If no response, disconnect Run P1-13 from VDD P1-14, briefly, then reconnect and try again.

 Examples